RenqlSYSU/renqlsysu.github.io/_posts/2020-02-16-wave_activity_flux.md

 ```

 ## 波活动通量算法参考
-Nowadays，I am studying how to calculate the wave activity flux by ncl and the its theory as well as its hypothesis.
+Nowadays，I am studying how to calculate the wave activity flux by ncl and its theory as well as its hypothesis.

 Recommended by classmate，there is <a href="http://www.atmos.rcast.u-tokyo.ac.jp/nishii/programs/index.html" target="_blank">a website introducing the algorithm and procedure</a>.